 Third-party payors, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 In addition, no uniform policy of coverage and reimbursement for procedures using our solution exists among third-party payors.
 Therefore, coverage and reimbursement for procedures using our products can differ significantly from payor to payor.
 Payors continually review new and existing technologies for possible coverage and can, without notice, deny or reverse coverage for new or existing products and procedures.
 There can be no assurance that third-party payor policies will provide coverage for procedures in which our products are used.
 If we are not successful in reversing existing non-coverage policies, if third-party payors that currently cover or reimburse our products and related procedures reverse or limit their coverage in the future or if other third-party payors issue similar policies, this will negatively affect our business, financial condition and results of operations.
-Further, coverage policies and third-party payor reimbursement rates may change at any time.
-Therefore, even if favorable coverage is established on one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.
+Further, coverage is established on one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.